steveklabnik/jj/docs/templates.md

 _Conversion: `Boolean`: no, `Serialize`: no, `Template`: yes_

 The following methods are defined.
-See also the `List` type.

 * `.join(separator: Template) -> Template`